-The Company currently leases from third parties the real property on which approximately 530 IHOP franchisee-operated restaurants and one Applebee's franchisee-operated restaurant are located; the Company (as lessor) subleases the property to the franchisees that operate those restaurants.
+The Company currently leases from third parties the real property on which approximately 519 IHOP franchisee-operated restaurants and one Applebee's franchisee-operated restaurant are located; the Company (as lessor) subleases the property to the franchisees that operate those restaurants.
 The Company also leases property it owns to the franchisees that operate 52 IHOP restaurants and one Applebee's restaurant.
-The Company leases from third parties the real property on which company-operated restaurants are located.
-The Company also leases office space for its principal corporate office in Glendale, California and will be moving to Pasadena, California.
-In addition, the Company leases office space for restaurant support centers in Leawood, Kansas and Irving, Texas.
+The Company leases from a third party the real property on which one Fuzzy's company-operated restaurant is located.
+The Company also leases office space for its principal corporate office in Pasadena, California and restaurant support centers in Leawood, Kansas and Irving, Texas.
 The Company does not have a significant amount of non-real estate leases.

 The Company's existing leases/subleases related to IHOP restaurants generally provide for an initial term of 20 to 25 years, with most having one or more five-year renewal options.
 Leases related to Applebee's restaurants generally have an initial term of 10 to 20 years, with renewal terms of five to 20 years.
 Option periods were not included in determining liabilities and right-of-use assets related to operating leases.
-Restaurants associated with approximately 325 of the Company's leases met the sales levels that required variable rent payments to the Company (as lessor), based on a percentage of restaurant sales in 2022.
-Restaurants associated with approximately 65 of the Company's leases met the sales levels that required variable rent payments by the Company (as lessee), based on a percentage of restaurant sales in 2022.
+Restaurants associated with approximately 340 of the Company's leases met the sales levels that required variable rent payments to the Company (as lessor), based on a percentage of restaurant sales in 2023.
+Restaurants associated with approximately 45 of the Company's leases met the sales levels that required variable rent payments by the Company (as lessee), based on a percentage of restaurant sales in 2023.